 Slow & Easy Objectives:

-- Use longer-term, cyclic, lower injection rates for a more effective conductivity enhancement of the natural fracture network through geomechanic mechanisms.
+- Use complex geomechanics for more effective conductivity enhancement and development of the in situ fracture network and O-SRV.

-- Achieve more stable & sustainable production rates over the life of the well.
+- Achieve more stable & sustainable production rates over the life of the well(s) in tight rock, shales and Naturally Fractured Reservoirs.

-- Increase Stimulated Reservoir Volume (SRV), leading to increased Estimated Ultimate Recovery (EUR).
+- Improved Stimulated Rock Volume characteristics, leading to increased EUR.

-- An alternative HF process that mitigates many of the concerns being raised regarding environmental security of large scale multi-stage hydraulic fracturing (MSHF) for shale resource development.
+- Mitigation of the concerns being raised regarding environmental security of large scale multi-stage hydraulic fracturing (MSHF) for unconventional/shale resource development.

 The Slow & Easy process offers significant advantages: